 supporting practices facing harsh extrapolations, contract notices and tender issues

-work by the All Party Group on Legal Aid, run in conjunction with Young Legal Aid Lawyers
+running the All Party Group on Legal Aid, in conjunction with Young Legal Aid Lawyers

 working with other organisations to effect change